RadxaYuntian/mraa/docs/radxa_cm5_io.md

 Radxa CM5 IO {#_Radxa}
 ============

-Radxa CM5 IO is a Rockchip RK3588s based SBC(Single Board Computer) by Radxa.
+The Radxa CM5 is a System on Module (SoM) based on the Rockchip RK3588s System on Chip (SoC).
+CM5 is compatible with Radxa CM5 IO Board.
 It can run android or some Linux distributions.
 Radxa CM5 IO features an eight core ARM processor, 64bit dual channel 3200Mb/s LPDDR4, up to 8Kp60 HDMI, MIPI DSI, MIPI CSI, 3.5mm jack with mic, 802.11 ac WIFI, Bluetooth 5.0, USB Port, GbE LAN, 40-pin color expansion header, RTC.
 Also, Radxa CM5 IO supports USB PD and QC powering.

 Interface notes
 ---------------

 - UART2 is enabled as the default console.
 - All UART ports support baud up to 1500000.
-- CS0 is occupied by rk806, spi2 on 40 pins can't be used.

 Pin Mapping
 -----------